 With vegetables grown for their leaves, like lettuce, kale, and herbs, you might want to speed things up and encourage them to self-seed, by not harvesting their leaves.
 Harvesting encourages new leaf growth.
 When plants are left to their own devices, they will go to seed as soon as possible.

 In warmer climates, with two growing seasons, you may even get volunteers of beans, squash, and tomatoes.
 However, it is not recommended you leave plant debris in the garden over winter, because the risk of over-wintering diseases and pests outweighs the rewards of free food.
 Better to save the seed to plant fresh next year.

 If you'd rather your vegetable plants seed in another space in the garden, wait until the seeds have dried and are just about ready to drop.
-Then cut of the entire seed head and toss or scatter the seed elsewhere.
+Then cut off the entire seed head and toss or scatter the seed elsewhere.

-Self-sown plants are not very good at spacing them selves optimally and some thinning will probably be required.
-Thinning is a tedious tasks, but it's made a bit more palatable if you remember that most of the thinned plants are edible and can be added to salads, soups, or vegetable dishes.
+Self-sown plants are not very good at spacing themselves optimally and some thinning will probably be required.
+Thinning is a tedious task, but it's made a bit more palatable if you remember that most of the thinned plants are edible and can be added to salads, soups, or vegetable dishes.
 More free food!

 You may also get some volunteers in the compost bin.
-Wherever they sprout, keep in mind that only open pollinated (OP) varieties will grow true to seed and even they may surprise you, if you've planted more than one variety and they've cross pollinated.
+Wherever they sprout, keep in mind that only open-pollinated (OP) varieties will grow true to seed and even they may surprise you, if you've planted more than one variety and they've cross-pollinated.
 Of course, surprises can be good, too.
 You may stumble on a new hybrid that you really like.
-Then you'll have the fun of trying to recreate the cross that lead to it.
+Then you'll have the fun of trying to recreate the cross that leads to it.